18 Ways to Get Paid To Answer Questions

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

 The sites pay people to leave quality answers on the site.
-Here are some of the best sites you can sign up for to make money for answering questions.
+Here are some of the best sites you can sign up for to make money by answering questions.

 1. JustAnswer

-JustAnswer pays experts in over 700 different categories to answer questions users ask.
+JustAnswer pays experts in over 700 different categories to answer users’ questions.
 Members post their questions and the price they’ll pay to get them answered.

 People are willing to pay for the answers because they ask for expert help.
 This differs from some less legitimate question/answer sites where random non-experts give their opinions.

 Instead, these answers come from experts in the category in which the member needs help.
-JustAnswer costs a lot less than it would to contact an in-person professional, so members know it’s worth the money.
+JustAnswer costs much less than contacting an in-person professional, so members know it’s worth the money.

 Read our JustAnswer review.